Join me!

 DOUBLE FLOWER LAWN!

-Sponsored Content: I’m so happy to be working with flowerbulb.eu once again after they sponsored the first planting of my bulb lawn last year.
-They don’t sell flower bulbs, their goal is to spread information of bulbs.
+Sponsored Content: I’m so happy to be working with Flowerbulb.eu once again after they sponsored the first planting of my bulb lawn last year.
+They don’t sell flower bulbs; their goal is to spread information about bulbs.
 They’re truly an amazing resource to learn about spring and summer flowering bulbs, with plenty of tips on how to plant them.

 My Bulb Lawn Design